nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

   commands (add dish, list dish, help etc.).
 2. Throws an exception if no matching command is found.
 3. Takes rest of user input as parameterString.
-4. Based on command name splits the parameterString into respective parameters to respective command classes for execution.
+4. Based on command name, splits the parameterString into respective parameters to respective command classes for execution.

 ### Storage